ragathon-care/rad/readme.md

 in case you are having trouble with vscode.

 ## Useful commands
+In case you'd like to use a jupyter notebook within the poetry environment, you can:
 ```bash
 poetry run jupyter notebook
 ```
+or...
 ```bash
 poetry run ipython kernel install --user --name=dev && jupyter notebook
 ```